Updated Mar 01, 2026

 For web deployment, head to the "Publish" menu in Adalo and select "Web App."
 You can publish your app to a free Adalo subdomain or use a custom domain if you're on a paid plan.

-For mobile deployment, Adalo creates true native apps for the Apple App Store and Google Play, not just web-based versions.
-The platform simplifies the technical process for you.
 Before submitting your app, prepare an app icon, screenshots for different screen sizes, and a concise description.
-Keep in mind, you'll need an Apple Developer account ($99/year) for iOS and a Google Play Console account ($25 one-time fee) for Android.
+You'll need an Apple Developer account ($99/year) for iOS and a Google Play Console account ($25 one-time fee) for Android.
+Adalo's $36/month starting price includes unlimited app store publishing with unlimited updates—no additional charges when you push bug fixes or new features.

 Publish to App Stores and Monitor Performance

 Use Adalo's step-by-step submission workflow to publish your app to the Apple App Store and Google Play.
 This process includes uploading your app icon, screenshots, and writing a compelling store listing before submitting your app for review.
+The platform handles the complex certificate management and provisioning profiles that typically require developer expertise.

 Once your app is live, monitor its performance and user feedback through app store reviews and Adalo's built-in tracking tools.
 Keep an eye on how users interact with Xero data to ensure filters work smoothly and calculations remain accurate.
 Be prepared to address edge cases, such as handling null values or large data sets.
-If your app needs to connect with more than 25 Xero organizations, you’ll need to apply for Xero App Partner certification to lift this restriction.

 Conclusion